wilfriedago/dotfiles/.config/fabric/patterns/write_micro_essay/system.md

 What you need in a startup idea, and all you need, is something your friends actually want.
 And those ideas aren't hard to see once you're good at technology.
 There are sticking doors everywhere.
 [2]

-Now for the third and final thing you need: a cofounder, or cofounders.
-The optimal startup has two or three founders, so you need one or two cofounders.
+Now for the third and final thing you need: a co-founder, or co-founders.
+The optimal startup has two or three founders, so you need one or two co-founders.
 How do you find them?
 Can you predict what I'm going to say next?
 It's the same thing: projects.
-You find cofounders by working on projects with them.
-What you need in a cofounder is someone who's good at what they do and that you work well with, and the only way to judge this is to work with them on things.
+You find co-founders by working on projects with them.
+What you need in a co-founder is someone who's good at what they do and that you work well with, and the only way to judge this is to work with them on things.

 At this point I'm going to tell you something you might not want to hear.
 It really matters to do well in your classes, even the ones that are just memorization or blathering about literature, because you need to do well in your classes to get into a good university.
-And if you want to start a startup you should try to get into the best university you can, because that's where the best cofounders are.
+And if you want to start a startup you should try to get into the best university you can, because that's where the best co-founders are.
 It's also where the best employees are.
 When Larry and Sergey started Google, they began by just hiring all the smartest people they knew out of Stanford, and this was a real advantage for them.

 The empirical evidence is clear on this.
 If you look at where the largest numbers of successful startups come from, it's pretty much the same as the list of the most selective universities.

 I don't think it's the prestigious names of these universities that cause more good startups to come out of them.
 Nor do I think it's because the quality of the teaching is better.
 What's driving this is simply the difficulty of getting in.
 You have to be pretty smart and determined to get into MIT or Cambridge, so if you do manage to get in, you'll find the other students include a lot of smart and determined people.
 [3]

 You don't have to start a startup with someone you meet at university.
 The founders of Twitch met when they were seven.
 The founders of Stripe, Patrick and John Collison, met when John was born.
-But universities are the main source of cofounders.
-And because they're where the cofounders are, they're also where the ideas are, because the best ideas grow out of projects you do with the people who become your cofounders.
+But universities are the main source of co-founders.
+And because they're where the co-founders are, they're also where the ideas are, because the best ideas grow out of projects you do with the people who become your co-founders.

 So the list of what you need to do to get from here to starting a startup is quite short.
 You need to get good at technology, and the way to do that is to work on your own projects.
-And you need to do as well in school as you can, so you can get into a good university, because that's where the cofounders and the ideas are.
+And you need to do as well in school as you can, so you can get into a good university, because that's where the co-founders and the ideas are.

 That's it, just two things, build stuff and do well in school.